JuliaPsychometrics/AbstractItemResponseModels.jl/README.md

 ```

 ### Functions
-Implementing the `AbstractItemResponseModels.jl` interface requires defining methods for the
+Implementing the AbstractItemResponseModels interface requires defining methods for the
 generic functions provided in this package.

 First a item response function must be provided by extending the `irf` generic function.